 ENGLISH

-Today, Juliet is an internationally sought-after soloist and chamber musician, performing at venues including the Konzerthaus Berlin, Wigmore Hall, King's Place London, Menuhin Hall, and Musiikkitalo Helsinki.
-She is regularly invited to renowned festivals such as the Gstaad Menuhin Festival, Stift Festival, Gower Festival, and Bebersee Festival, and was featured as a Rising Talent with Daniel Hope in the Hope@9pm concert series.
-Among her recent achievements is performing Elgar’s Cello Concerto with the Lahti Symphony Orchestra during the VII International Paulo Cello Competition, where she advanced to the semifinals.
-She also won the Virtuoso & Belcanto Concerto Competition in 2023.
+Today, Juliet is an internationally sought-after soloist and chamber musician, performing at major venues such as the Konzerthaus Berlin, Wigmore Hall, Musikverein Vienna, and Musiikkitalo Helsinki.
+She is regularly invited to leading festivals including the Gstaad Menuhin Festival, Stift Festival, Gower Festival, Schiermonnikoog Festival, and Bebersee Festival, and appeared as a Rising Talent in Daniel Hope’s Hope@9pm concert series.

-As a passionate chamber musician, Juliet stepped in temporarily as the cellist of the award-winning Cuore Piano Trio, with whom she performed several at the Musikverein in Vienna and made the trio’s Wigmore Hall debut in January 2026.
-Since the 2024/25 season, she has been a scholarship holder at Villa Musica Rheinland-Pfalz.
+A dedicated chamber musician, Juliet has performed together with distinguished artists including Alexandra Conunova, Sophia Jaffé, Claudio Martinez-Mehner, Pablo Barrágan, Emma Johnson, Gary Hoffman, Julian Steckel and Alban Gerhardt.
+She stepped in as cellist of the Cuore Piano Trio, performing at the Musikverein Vienna and making the trio’s Wigmore Hall debut in January 2026.
+Since the 2024/25 season, she has been a scholarship holder of Villa Musica Rheinland-Pfalz.

-After attending the Yehudi Menuhin School, Juliet began her bachelor’s studies at the Juilliard School in New York.
-In 2023, she graduated with distinction from the Hochschule für Musik Hanns Eisler Berlin, studying under Prof. Claudio Bohórquez as a scholarship recipient of Freunde Junger Musiker Berlin.
-She will complete her master’s degree with Prof. Bohórquez in July 2025 and then pursue an Artist Diploma with Jens Peter Maintz at the Escuela Superior de Música Reina Sofía.
+Juliet studied at the Yehudi Menuhin School before continuing her training at the Juilliard School in New York.
+She graduated with distinction from the Hochschule für Musik Hanns Eisler Berlin under Prof. Claudio Bohórquez as a scholarship recipient of Freunde Junger Musiker Berlin and completed her Master’s degree with distinction in July 2025.

 DEUTSCH